zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 Also the implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.

-The `DefaultUserMail` is designed a package private abstract class.
+The `DefaultUserMail` is designed as a package private abstract class.
 Thus it cannot be instantiated and only classes in from its package can extend it.
 The package contains only two such classes: `EmployeeUserMail` and `RegisteredUserMail`.